Cambridge Advanced – English at Champions League level

 Assessing & Scoring the Cambridge Advanced Certificate

-In the CAE, points are awarded as follows: The Cambridge First is assessed by the staff of Cambridge English Language Assessment, a department at the University of Cambridge.
+In the CAE, points are awarded as follows: The exam is assessed by the staff of Cambridge English Language Assessment, a department at the University of Cambridge.
 It is possible to attain up to 210 points on this test.
 If you score between 200 and 210 points, you achieve Grade A – and are even awarded a C2-level certificate.
 This means that your language skills are on a par with those of a native speaker.
 Grades B and C are likewise excellent results, falling between 180 and 200 points, and demonstrate your capabilities as a C1-level speaker of English.

 All three scores mean that you will receive the Cambridge Advanced language certificate.
 If you score any lower, however, you do not pass the CAE.
 However, if you achieve between 160 and 180 points, you will at least receive a certificate demonstrating B2-level English skills.
 Unlike other language certificates like IELTS or TOEIC, the CAE does not expire or need to be retaken.
 It will remain valid for several years.